mondaycom/monday-sdk-js/README.md

 ```

 #### Open files preview dialog
-Opens a popup card with the preview of an asset
+Opens a modal with the preview of an asset

 **type**
 `'openFilesDialog'`